Random walks at random times: Convergence to iterated L\'{e}vy motion, fractional stable motions, and other self-similar processes: Discrete and continuous models

-We note that some authors call the pair $(W,\eta_\aa(W))$ a RWRS process (for example \cite{den2006random}).
-Since most of the papers cited in this work refer to \eqref{def:total reward} as the RWRS, we stick with this notation.
+We note that some authors call the pair $(W,\eta_\alpha(W))$ a RWRS process (e.g.,~\cite{den2006random}).
+Since most of the papers cited in this work refer to (\ref{deftotalreward}) as the RWRS, we stick with this notation.

+Wang~\cite{Wang03} considered a slight modification of RWRS by using a discrete approximation of a Gaussian process instead of a random walk: